Yuktajambhale/ATM-Dashboard-Analysis/README.md

-# ATM-Dashboard-Analysis
-💳 ATM Transaction Dashboard 📊
+# 💳 ATM Transaction Dashboard 📊
 A Power BI dashboard delivering a clear, interactive, and data-driven view of ATM operations — including 💰 revenues, ⚙️ maintenance costs, and 📈 transaction trends — across multiple regions.
 Designed for decision-makers to track performance and optimize efficiency.

 📌 1.
 Dashboard Overview